tivereidoro/Frontend-Mentor_NFT-card/README.md

 ### Continued development

-I'll remain consistent with flexbox and grid templates until I master their use.
+I'll remain consistent with flexbox and css grid templates until I master their use.

 ## Author